teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 # Finding Investors

+Our collection of [VC funds actively investing in NYC startups](/nyc-venture-capital/) may be a useful starting point for finding investors.

 ## Investor Introductions

 [Don’t Ask Your Startup Lawyer for Investor Intros](http://siliconhillslawyer.com/2014/02/01/dont-ask-startup-lawyer-investor-intro/). [*Jose Ancer*](https://twitter.com/ancerj), 2014.
 "Nothing says 'I can’t hustle' like a paid introduction."